edemko/eexprs/c/README.md

 ### Dependencies

 There are none (okay, fine, just a C99 or newer compiler).
-I've decided not to depend in stuff like GNU MP or ICU, since I really need only a fragment of their functionality (and performance).
+I've decided not to depend on stuff like GNU MP or ICU, since I really need only a fragment of their functionality (and performance).
 Managing dependencies in C is a pain, so I prefer not to if I can get away with it, and I expect users will be the same.

-It's entirely possible that it might not compile with gcc.
+It's entirely possible that it might not compile on a non-gcc compiler.
 If so, that's unintentional, and should be [reported as a bug](issue-tracker).